 Just as operations at Walt Disney World Resort in Orlando, Florida, and Disneyland Resort in Anaheim, California, began returning to some sense of normalcy following the apparent worst of the COVID-19 pandemic, the highly contagious Delta variant emerged, leading to the re-implementation of certain restrictions at both domestic Disney Parks.

-Perhaps the most notable change is that Disney is now once again requiring approved face coverings for all Guests age two and over in all indoor spaces, including attractions and merchandise locations, and on all forms of Disney transportation.
-Guests can still remain mask-free in outdoor areas, or, if indoors, while actively eating or drinking at a restaurant or other designated dining locations.
+Perhaps the most notable change is that Disney is now once again requiring approved face coverings for all Guests aged two and over in all indoor spaces, including attractions and merchandise locations, and on all forms of Disney transportation.
+Guests can still remain mask-free in outdoor areas or, if indoors, while actively eating or drinking at a restaurant or other designated dining locations.